 The Sri Lanka Ministry of Tourism in consultation with the Ministry of Finance introduced the Tourism Development Levy in September 2003.
 The Tourism Development will be used towards developing and promoting Sri Lanka tourism.

-Turnover amount received or receivable from the total sales, excluding the service charge, up to 10% of such sales and the value-added tax charged, on such sales in terms of the Value Added Tax Act, No.14 of 2002.
+a) a tourist hotel, means the amount received or receivable from the total sales excluding the service charges up to ten per centum of such sales and the value added tax charged on such sales in terms of the Value Added Tax Act, No 14 of 2002;

-Turnover is determined by the total receipts from services provided in relation to the tourist industry, excluding payments made by the Travel Agent, in respect, of services provided to him by other local service providers and the value-added tax charged on such sales in terms of the Value Added Tax Act No. 14 of 2002.
+b) a travel agent, means the total receipts from services provided in relation to the tourist industry excluding payments made by him in respect of services provided to him by other local service providers and the value added tax charged on such services in terms of the Value Added Tax Act, No 14 of 2002;

-The turnover would amount received or receivable from the total sales of products from any such shop, excluding the value-added tax charged on such sales in terms of the Value Added Tax Act, No.14 of 2002.
+c) a tourist shop, means the amount received or receivable from the total sales of products from any such shop excluding the value added tax charged on such sales in terms of the Value Added Tax Act, No.14 of 2002.

 When making TDL payments priority must be given for the special deposit slips available in every BOC branch.
 Specifying SLTDA registration number, name of the institution and the relevant quarter in the slip is a must.

 All payments should be made in favour of Sri Lanka Tourism Development Authority

 1. Online payment -BOC, Corporate Branch-Acc 73104820